- Most MD programs target a minimum science GPA of 3.5, with competitive applicants averaging 3.7-3.8

 - You are early (freshman or sophomore): You have time.
 Focus on the next semester.
 A strong upward trend is read favorably.
 Most admissions committees explicitly look for it.

 - You are mid-junior: Run the math.
 What GPA can you realistically end with given your remaining credits and reasonable grades?
+A GPA calculator makes this immediate, enter your current credits and grades and it projects what you can realistically finish with.
 Compare to the median.
 Plan accordingly.

 - You have already graduated with a low GPA: A post-baccalaureate program or special master's program is the standard path.
 A strong year or two of high-grade graduate coursework can rehabilitate a low undergrad GPA, especially if the courses are science-heavy.